TULiberalArts/Center-for-Sustainable-Communites/pages/home.md

 ---
 title: Home
 permalink: /
-layout: home
+layout: tla_home
 description: >-
   The Center for Sustainable Communities (CSC) at the Tyler School of Art develops and promotes new approaches to sustainable             development.
 keywords: >-
   Center for Sustainable Communities, Temple University, Tyler School of Art, environmental studies, urban studies